A Path Forward Exhibit

 However, I totally disagree with making the modern statue of Macdonald a centerpiece in the exhibition.
 It is a White Elephant that was gifted to Prince Edward County relatively recently.
 As such.
 I believe it has no historical value, and should be sent back to the organization that commissioned it, for them to deal with.

-Mary Anne Sharpe about 2 years ago
+Mary Anne Sharpe almost 3 years ago

 This is a wonderful plan.
 That is inclusive and gives insight.

-Larry Charteris about 2 years ago
+Larry Charteris almost 3 years ago

 Unless the word genocide is firmly connected to Macdonald and made highly visible in the first ‘phase’, the exhibit is just another whitewash.

-Sharon about 2 years ago
+Sharon almost 3 years ago

 I always thought it should be at the courthouse or beside Shire Hall, next to where his office used to stand on the corner of Bridge & Main ( Manlove Law) .Torn down in the 60s